zsiglin/node-wkhtmltopdf/README.md

 A Node.js wrapper for the [wkhtmltopdf](http://wkhtmltopdf.org/) command line tool.
 As the name implies, it converts HTML documents to PDFs using WebKit.

-This fork adds support for multi-URL input as well as the ability to specify a timeout on the wkhtmltopdf binary.
+**This fork adds support for multi-URL input as well as the ability to specify a timeout on the wkhtmltopdf process.**

+In order to utilize the timeout option the GNU timeout binary must be present on your system and in your path

 ## Installation